swmcc/importer_exporter/SCRATHPAD.md

 this is a take home test I am going to keep them in to show my workflow.
 They can be easily identified with SPIKING in the commit history.

+### 5f60a9e

+        I SPIKED longer than I should have.
+However my TDD process was still active as I was parsing the input.csv file given.
+Still not really proud of going down one path for so long.
+Think this would be my first big commit without any tests to prove that the solution works.
+Will fill out with proper specs now.

+        I've recently used smarter_csv for a project of mine.
+So decided to bring it out for this.
+Activesupport is probably overkill as I could filter the hash like I am for the delete method but at the time I wasn't thinking about having to delete the modifier_x_x elements.

 ### fd91f50

         So adding multiple objects wasn't too hard.
 Just had to read the